 Even starting a course-based website is not a huge challenge.
 WordPress website owners can choose from a ton of LMS solutions to add courses on their website.
 This makes it extremely easy for website owners to offer courses in a systematic way.

-You can convert a WordPress website to a mobile app with the AppMySite mobile app builder software.
+You can convert a turn WordPress website to a mobile app with the AppMySite mobile app builder software.
 Is it also then possible to turn a course-based WordPress website into a mobile app?
 AppMySite does enable educational website owners using WordPress to offer courses through a mobile app.

 Before we delve into how you can offer courses within your app, let’s first understand how LMS plugins work on WordPress.